 Now, make sure all radio option is set to “warn”.

-6. Use Advanced Option.
+Solution 6: Use Advanced Option.

-First, close chrome browser completely.
+First, close the Chrome browser completely.

 Click on Apply, then click on OK.

 That’s it.
 Now, open Chrome Browser with administrator rights.
 And, now this error will not occur again.
 (Though, you will receive an “unsupported command…” error, ignore it.)